List of Chicago Fire characters: Christopher Herrmann

-When Rebecca Jones joins firehouse 51 as the new candidate, her cocky behavior doesn't sit well with any of the members.
-However, it's revealed that her father is constantly trying to stop her being a firefighter and shutting down all of her ambitions, which eventually drives her to suicide.
+When Rebecca Jones joins firehouse 51 as the new candidate, her cocky behavior does not sit well with any of the members.
+However, it is revealed that her father is constantly trying to stop her being a firefighter and shutting down all of her ambitions, which eventually drives her to suicide.
 Herrmann and Mills get into a heated argument following the cause of her suicide.
-Mills accuses Herrmann and the others of being uncaring and inconsiderate, which Herrmann fights against until revealing his guilt in that he saw her the night before and wondered whether him saying something to her would've changed the outcome.
+Mills accuses Herrmann and the others of being uncaring and inconsiderate, which Herrmann fights against until revealing his guilt in that he saw her the night before and wondered whether him saying something to her would have changed the outcome.
 They get past this together.
 Herrmann looks into expanding Molly's into a franchise and pitches his idea to the group.
 Cruz and Mouch want in and after a good presentation, Herrmann happily accepts their proposal into expanding Molly's into a truck this time.

-Herrmann and Dawson also have tension between them when she reveals she's going to be a firefighter at the end of season 1 from a bad experience with a female firefighter.
-When she finally passes her physical exam and becomes a candidate, Welch rejects her from 81 and quickly recruits a male candidate.
+Herrmann and Dawson also have tension between them when she reveals she is going to be a firefighter at the end of season 1, due to a bad experience with a female firefighter.
+When she finally passes her physical exam and becomes a candidate, Welch of 81 rejects her and quickly recruits a male candidate.
 This upsets her, so Boden overlooks her and Casey's relationship and lets her be the new candidate at 51.
-This doesn't sit well with Herrmann since Casey makes a habit of overlooking all of her mistakes, forcing him to do the same and not question her.
+This does not sit well with Herrmann since Casey makes a habit of overlooking all of her mistakes, forcing him to do the same and not question her.
 She reveals afterwards that she has been deliberately making mistakes in hopes that someone will overlook their friendship and correct her.